ramonsuarez/ramonsuarez.github.io/content/post/selfmade-man-in-internet-communication-interv.md

 >
 > </div></div></div><div class="field field-name-field-fotoaantafel field-type-image field-label-hidden"><div class="field-items"><div class="field-item even">[![](http://www.20kk.be/sites/www.20kk.be/files/styles/large/kk_ramon-4_filtered.jpg)](http://www.20kk.be/sites/www.20kk.be/files/kk_ramon-4_filtered.jpg)</div></div></div></div></div></div></div></div></div></div></div></div>

-</div><div class="posterous_quote_citation">via [20kk.be](http://www.20kk.be/ramon)</div>[Koen Delvaux](http://www.kodel.be/) is carrying out a very interesting blog project this summer: he has blocked a month of his vacation to meet with 20 belgian internet brains for lunch and interview.
+</div>via [20kk.be](http://www.20kk.be/ramon)</div>[Koen Delvaux](http://www.kodel.be/) is carrying out a very interesting blog project this summer: he has blocked a month of his vacation to meet with 20 belgian internet brains for lunch and interview.
 The subjects: work, internet, economy and good food.
 The result is [20 Knappe Koppen](http://www.20kk.be/).

 I was lucky enough to be considered one of those internet brains, but I think that what tilted the balance was how I enjoy the good restaurants of Brussels.
 Nothing beats a nice conversation over lunch like the one we had!
 The place of choice was [Houtsiplou](http://houtsiplou.be/), home of a good selection of quality burgers.